 The state of Minas Gerais is famous for its well-preserved colonial towns, all of them built on the riches of the first gold found in this region in the late 1600s.
 Ouro Preto is only around 400 kilometres inland from Rio de Janeiro – but you couldn’t find a bigger difference in atmosphere and building style.

 The first gold was found in 1698.
 Soon mines sprang up everywhere throughout the new settlement.
-For the Portuguese this was a blessing, as their state coffers were empty and the government was in serious debt to English banks.
+For the Portuguese, this was a blessing, as their state coffers were empty and the government was in serious debt to English banks.
 By 1750 Ouro Preto had grown to over 110,000 inhabitants, making it the largest city in the Americas – twice the size of New York City at the time!
 The gold rush has long since died, although minute quantities are still found today.
 Nowadays you will find most gold on the elaborate altars of Ouro Preto’s many churches.
 There are 13 historic churches, many prominently located up on ridges.
 Most are in excellent repair, with beautifully detailed baroque features; others show slight signs of neglect.

-Ouro Preto is also home to the oldest functioning public theatre in America, the rather small Casa da Ópera, built in 1769.
+Ouro Preto is also home to the oldest functioning public theatre in America, the rather small Casa da Ópera, built-in 1769.
 Twelve museums and a couple of open mines invite you to explore facets of the town’s golden past.
 Its atmosphere is characterised by mostly small historic houses, one or two storeys tall, decorated with colourful trims – giving the town a joyful and relaxed feel.
 Be prepared to walk up and down steep cobbled streets if you want to see some of its hidden alleys and treasures.
-On the other hand, Ouro Preto lends itself as base to explore more of the region.
+On the other hand, Ouro Preto lends itself as a base to explore more of the region.
 It has all the facilities a visitor could wish for, and many hosts speak English.

 With personalised tours you can drive to the Santuário de Bom Jesus in Conganhas (another World Heritage site); nearby Mariana, another old mining town (this one is still active) with a beautiful historic centre; or the amazing Inhotim park, a botanical garden full of world-class art objects.
 Allow at least a week in Ouro Preto to discover what the region has to offer!